naylfc90/virtual-pet/README.md

 # Virtual Pet

-This is a programme to create virtual pets using JavaScript
+This is a programme to create virtual pets using JavaScript which I have made as part of Manchester Codes course.

 # The pets will have the following features:
 You can give them a name

 They can get older